accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 **[Test 9.5.1](#test-9-5-1)** Does each form button meet these conditions? {id="test-9-5-1"}
 - The title of the button accessible to assistive technologies is relevant;
-- The visible label of the button is contained in the label accessible to assistive technologies.
+- The visible text of the button is contained in the label accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}